-Dr Wes Armour is Centre Director and leads the Scientific Computing Group.
-Dr Armour has an MPhys degree in Fundamental Particle Physics and Cosmology and a PhD in Lattice Gauge Theory (the computational description of the strong nuclear force).
+Prof Wes Armour is Centre Director and Associate Professor in Engineering Science.
+He leads the Scientific Computing Group at OeRC.
+Prof Armour has an MPhys degree in Fundamental Particle Physics and Cosmology and a PhD in Lattice Gauge Theory (the computational description of the strong nuclear force).

 His research interests are strongly focused in Scientific Computing, specifically the use of HPC and many-core technologies to answer scientific problems or to have impact in people’s day-to-day lives.
 Topics of work are centred on modelling and simulation, Digital Signal Processing (DSP), HPC/many-core and real-time computing for Big Data / Data Science.